 FCM lab testing

-Also, different regulations and EN standards might apply to different materials and products such as paper and board, plastics, or active and intelligent materials.
+Also, different regulations and EN standards may apply to different materials and products, such as paper and board, plastics, or active and intelligent materials.

 Test methods